jorins/jorin.se/pages/grimoire/bass-tone.md

 ## "Trust your ears"

 A phrase commonly spoken by snake oil enthusiasts who listen with their eyes and wallets.
 You should absolutely trust your ears in the sense that if it sounds better, it is better.
 However, a difference must be reproducible and measurable.
 There is no audio magic, there is only audio engineering and trustworthy engineers can back their claims up with measurements.
-Knows the difference between someone saying that something sounds better because there is an audible difference that they like, and someone saying that something sounds better because they need to justify having spent half a month's wages on a pretty aluminium box that adds 0.5dB of gain.
+Know the difference between someone saying that something sounds better because there is an audible difference that they like, and someone saying that something sounds better because they need to justify having spent half a month's wages on a pretty aluminium box that adds 0.5dB of gain.

 ## "10 inch speakers are treble-focused, 12 inch speakers are balanced, 15 inch speakers are bass-focused"